x5mii/WeatherApp/Documentation.md

 # 5. Evaluation
-Our project overall came out to be a success.
-Thanks to good planing and great communication, we were able to finish the website with all of our user stories completed.
-As seen in the tests we were also able to fully implement and test everything.
-Overall this project was a success.
+Our porject was a sucess with only minor adjustments needed, such as the implementation of a real data bank, isntead of using the browser local storage to see the last researched locations.
+We managed to work quite well together and the documentation was updated every day of the LA.
+In ou opinion, we managed our time and work-packages quite well and were able to finish everything in time.

+Overall I would give us a 8.5 out of ten rating for finishing the project and achieving our personal goals.

+Here is the link to